-Given that the more quickly a stock is rebuilt provides the least adverse biological effects to the gray triggerfish stock (based on the reasons discussed above), Alternative 2, which would be expected to rebuild the stock in 6 years is expected to provide the least adverse effect to the gray triggerfish biological/ecological environment.
-However, the more quickly a stock size increases, the more adverse the effects on other fish species through competition for food or space, or to prey species through predation.
-In terms of effects, Alternative 2 would be followed by Alternative 3, which would be expected to rebuild the stock in 8 years, and then by Preferred Alternative 4, which would be expected to rebuild the stock in 9 years, and then by Alternative 5, which would be expected to rebuild the stock in 10 years.
+More positive biological effects are expected the more quickly a stock rebuilds based on the reasons discussed above.
+Alternative 2, which would be expected to rebuild the stock in 6 years is expected to provide the least adverse effect to the gray triggerfish biological/ecological environment.
+The more quickly a stock size increases, the more adverse the ecosystem effects could be on other fish species, such as through competition for food or habitat availability.
+In terms of effects, Alternative 2 would be followed by Alternative 3, which would be expected to rebuild the stock in 8 years, then by Preferred Alternative 4, which would be expected to rebuild the stock in 9 years, and then by Alternative 5, which would be expected to rebuild the stock in 10 years.
 Alternative 1 (No action) would continue a rebuilding plan that is not projected to allow the stock to recover in 10 years.
-Based on Southeast Data, Assessment, and Review (SEDAR 43 2015) the stock is still overfished but no longer undergoing overfishing.
-Therefore, Alternative 1 would be expected to have the most adverse effect on the gray triggerfish stock, but the least adverse effect on other fish and prev species.
+Based on the most recent Standard Assessment (SEDAR 43 2015) the stock is still overfished but no longer undergoing overfishing.
+Therefore, Alternative 1 would be expected to have the most adverse effect on the gray triggerfish stock, but the least adverse effect on other reef fish and prey species.
 The rebuilding time frame of Preferred Alternative 4 (9 years) is expected to require three years longer to rebuild the stock than closing the harvest of gray triggerfish entirely (Alternative 2, 6 years), meaning that Preferred Alternative 4 should result in fewer short-term impacts than a complete closure (Alternative 2).
 Short-term adverse impacts from Preferred Alternative 4 would be greater than Alternative 5, but enable long-term benefits of a rebuilt stock to be realized sooner.